Skip to main content

 Integration with DevOps tools

-Yes, AWS DevOps Agent can connect to AWS and third-party pipeline tools to introspect deployments and code diffs as it searches for an incident’s root cause.
-AWS DevOps Agent offers built-in integrations with CI/CD pipelines like GitHub and GitLab.
+Yes, AWS DevOps Agent can connect to AWS and third-party pipeline tools to introspect deployments and code diffs as it searches for an incident's root cause.
+AWS DevOps Agent offers built-in integrations with CI/CD pipelines like GitHub, GitLab, and Azure DevOps.
 You can also connect to other tools by connecting to your own MCP server.

-AWS DevOps Agent offers built-in integrations with observability tools such as Amazon CloudWatch, Dynatrace, Datadog, New Relic, and Splunk, and CI/CD pipelines like GitHub and GitLab.
-You can extend AWS DevOps Agent beyond its built-in integrations by connecting to your own MCP server, enabling integrations with additional tools such as your organization’s custom tools, specialized platforms, or proprietary ticketing systems.
+AWS DevOps Agent offers built-in integrations with observability tools such as Amazon CloudWatch, Dynatrace, Datadog, New Relic, Splunk, Grafana, Prometheus, and CI/CD pipelines like GitHub and GitLab.
+You can extend AWS DevOps Agent beyond its built-in integrations by connecting to private or remote MCP servers, enabling integrations with additional tools such as your organization's custom tools, specialized platforms, or proprietary ticketing systems.
 AWS DevOps Agent also integrates with collaboration tools such as Slack, ServiceNow, and PagerDuty, streamlining incident response coordination.
+You can also send events from any event source to AWS DevOps Agent's webhook.

 Pricing